krischik/SteemRubyTutorial/Documents/Tutorial-Template.md

 ## What Will I Learn?

 This tutorial shows how to interact with the Steem blockchain and Steem database using Ruby.
-When using Ruby you have two APIs available to chose: **steem-api** and **radiator** which differentiates in how return values and errors are handled:
+When using Ruby you have three APIs available to chose: **steem-api**, **steem-mechanize** and **radiator** which differentiates in how return values and errors are handled:

 * **steem-api** uses closures and exceptions and provides low level computer readable data.
+* **steem-mechanize** drop in replacement for steem-api with more performat network I/O
 * **radiator** uses classic function return values and provides high level human readable data.

 Since both APIs have advantages and disadvantages sample code for both APIs will be provided so the reader ca decide which is more suitable.